macroevolution/bamm-dev-guide/source/add_model.rst

 and add the *alphaInit* setting.
 You should now be able to run BAMM with this control file.
-However, the event data file is not written because we have not specified what parameters to output.
+However, the event data file is not written because we have not specified which parameters to output.